Do Southern Phone Sell Mobile Broadband Plans?

 Bringing it all together

-Southern are competitive on mobile data plan inclusions but they’re not always the best in market – because they operate in such a competitive section of the market.
-The ability to move between the Optus and Telstra networks without (again) changing phone companies and the choice for 12 month contracts for those who want them, is another thing which sets them apart.
+Southern are competitive on mobile data plan inclusions but they’re not always the best in the market – because they operate in such a competitive section of the market.
+Their offered choice of either a 12-month contract or month-to-month plan for those who want them is something that sets them apart.

 Southern Phone vs Moose, Vaya